Skip to content

 Northern Door

 • Rowleys Bay: Unspoiled natural beauty and wilderness adventure at the Mink River Estuary and the southern shores of Newport State Park.
-Birding and wildlife viewing, paddling, fishing, and zip lining as well as traditional fish boils at the resort.
+Find birding and wildlife viewing, paddling, fishing, and zip lining.

 • Plum Island: Charter a boat or take your own to this publicly accessible island just north of the peninsula’s tip.
 Bring diving gear or a kayak to view historic shipwrecks through crystal-clear water, hike miles of unbelievably beautiful shoreline, enjoy a secluded picnic, search for birds in the wildlife refuge, and relax in the island vibes of this hidden-away paradise.